pkardas/notes/books/pragmatic-programmer.md

 2. Make the smallest meaningful step towards where you want to be.
 3. Evaluate where you end up, and fix anything you broke (this requires a good design, because it is easier to fix good design).

+## Chapter 9: Pragmatic Projects

+**Maintain small, stable teams.** A pragmatic team is small, under 10-12 or so members.
+Members come and go rarely.
+Everyone knows everyone well, trust each other, and depends on each other.

+Quality is a team issue.
+The most diligent developer placed on a team that just doesn't care will find it difficult to maintain the enthusiasm needed to fix niggling problems.
+Teams as a whole should not tolerate broken windows - those small imperfections that no one fixes.

+**Schedule to make it happen.** If your team is serious about improvement and innovation, you need to schedule it.
+Trying to get things done "whenever there is a free moment" means they will never happen.
+Whatever sort of backlog or task list or flow you are working with, don;t reserve it for only feature development.
+The team works on more than just new features:

+- old systems maintenance
+- process reflection and refinement - continuous improvement can only happen when you take the time to look around
+- new tech experiments - try new stuff and analyze results
+- learning and skill improvements - brown bags, training sessions

+**Organize fully functional teams.**

+There is a simple marketing trick that helps teams communicate as one - generate a brand.
+When you start a project, come up with a name for it, ideally off-the-wall.
+Spend 30 minutes coming up with a zany logo, and use it, but it gives your team an identity to build on, and the world something memorable to associate with your work.

+Good communication is key to avoiding problems.
+You should be able to ask a question of team members and get a more-or-less instant reply.
+If you have to wait for a week for the team meeting to ask your question or share your status, that is an awful lot of friction.

+**Do what works, not what is fashionable.** Ask yourself, why are you even using that particular development method/framework/whatever?
+Does it work well for you?
+Or it was adopted just because it was being used by the latest internet-fueled story?

+You want to take the best pieces from any particular methodology and adapt the for use.
+No one fits for all, and current methods are far from complete, so you will need to look at more than just one popular method.
+That is very different mindset from "but Scrum/Lean/Kanban/XP/agile does it this way...".

+The goal isn't to do Scrum/do agile/ do Lean or what-have-you.
+The goal is to be in a position to deliver working software that gives the users some new capability at a moment's notice.
+Not weeks, months, or years from now.
+If you are delivering in years, they shorten the cycle to months.
+From months, cut it down to weeks.
+From a four-week sprint, try two.
+From a two-week sprint, try one.
+Then daily.
+Then, finally, on demand.
+Note that being able to deliver on demand deos not mean you are forced to deliver every minute of every day.
+You deliver when the users need it, when it makes business sense to do so.

+**Deliver when users need it.** In order to move to this style of continuous development, you need to a rock-solid infrastructure.

+Once your infrastructure is in order, you need to decide how to organize the work.
+Beginners might want to start with Scrum for project management.
+More disciplined and experienced teams might look to Kanban and Lean techniques.
+But investigate it first.
+Try these approaches for yourself.

+**Use version control to drive builds, tests and releases.** Build, test, and deployment are triggered via commits or pushes version control, and built in a container in the cloud.
+Release to staging or production is specified by using a tag in your version control system.

+**Test early, test often, test automatically.** A good project may well have more test code than production code.
+The time it takes to produce this test code is worth the effort.
+It ends up being much cheaper in the long run, and you actually stand a chance of producing a product with close to zero defects.

+**Coding ain't done till all the tests run.** The automatic build runs all available tests.
+It is important to aim to " test for real" - the test environment should match the production environment closely.
+The build may cover several major types of software testing: unit testing, integration testing, validation and verification and performance testing.

+**Use Saboteurs to test your testing.** Because we can't write perfect software, we can't write perfect tests.
+We need to test the tests.
+After you have written a test to detect a bug, cause the bug deliberately and make sure the test complains.
+If you are really serious about testing, take a separate branch, introduce bugs on purpose and verify that the tests will catch them.
+At a higher level, you can use something like Netflix's Chaos Monkey.

+**Test state coverage, not code coverage.** Even if you happen to hit every line of code, that is not whole picture.
+What is important is the number of states that your program may have.
+States are not equivalent to lines of code.
+A great wat to explore how your code handles unexpected states is to have a computer generate those states (property-based testing).

+**Find bug once.** Once a human tester finds a bug, it should be the last time a human tester finds that bug.
+If a bug slips through the net of existing tests, you need to add a new test to trap it next time.

+**Don't use manual procedures.** Tracking down differences of any one component usually reveals a surprise.
+People aren't as repeatable as computers are.
+Nor should we expect them to be.
+Everything should depend on automation.
+Project build, deployment, ...
+Once you introduce manual steps, you have broken a very large window.

+**Delight users, don't just deliver code.** If you want to delight your client, forge a relationship with them where you can actively help solve their problems.
+Be a _Problem Solver_ (not Software Engineer/Developer).
+That is the essence of a Pragmatic Programmer.

+**Sign your work.** If we are responsible for a design, or a piece of code, we do a job we can be proud of.
+Artisans of an earlier age were proud to sign their work.
+You should be, too.

+However, you shouldn't jealously defend your code against interlopers, by the same token, you should treat other people's code with respect.
+Mutual respect among the developers is critical to make this tip work.

+We want to see pride in ownership "_I wrote this, and I stand behind my work_".
+Your signature should come to be recognized as an indicator of quality.
+People should see your name on a piece of code and expect it to be solid, well written, tested and documented.

+A really professional job.
+Written by a professional.
+A Pragmatic Programmer.

+## Postface

+We have a duty to ask ourselves two questions about every piece of code we deliver:

+1. Have I protected the user?
+2. Would I use this myself?

+**First, do no harm.** Would I be happy to be a user of this software?
+Do I want my details shared?
+Do I want my movements to be given to retail outlets?
+Would I be happy to be driven by this autonomous vehicle?
+Am I comfortable doing this?
+If you are involved in the project, you are just as responsible as the sponsors.

+**Don't enable scumbags.**

+**It is your life.
+Share it.
+Celebrate.
+Build It.
+AND HAVE FUN.** You are building the future.
+Your duty is to make a future that we would all want to inhabit.
+Recognize when you are doing something against this ideal, and have courage to say no.